JonPSmith/EfCore.GenericServices/README.md

 ## List of versions and which .NET framework they support

+- Version 10.0.0: Supports NET 10 only (simpler to update to next NET release)
-- Version 8.0.0: Supports NET 9 only (simpler to update to next NET release)
+- Version  9.0.0: Supports NET 9 only (simpler to update to next NET release)
 - Version  8.0.0: Supports NET 8 only (simpler to update to next NET release)
 - Version  6.?.?: Supports NET 6, 7 and 8
 - Version  5.2.?: Supports NET 5, 6 and 7

 _There are older versions of the EfCore.GenericServices library, but .NET lower than .NET 5 are not supported by Microsoft._